amforte/snowmelt_orography/README.md

 # ReadMe #

-This repository contains supplemental data and codes for the manuscript "Stochastic in space and time: Feedback between bedrock river incision and orographic patterns in runoff variability" by Forte & Rossi submitted to the Journal of Geophysical Research - Earth Surface.
+This repository contains supplemental data and codes for the two part manuscript "Stochastic in Space and Time: Part 1, Characterizing Orographic Gradients in Mean Runoff and Daily Runoff Variability" and "Stochastic in Space and Time: Part 2, Effects of Simulating Orographic Gradients in Daily Runoff Variability on Bedrock River Incision" by Forte & Rossi in the Journal of Geophysical Research - Earth Surface.
 Below are brief descriptions of categories of items included in this repository.
 Note that the majority of processed data and all individual model results are hosted in a separate [Zenodo Repository](https://doi.org/10.5281/zenodo.7665887).

 ## Repository Contents
 ### geospatial_codes